yusuferenayas/react-template/README.md

 # Views

 Views(Containers) simply mean as routes.
-There are 2 view as initial.
+There are 2 views as initial.
 Home and Login components.
 View props has generic type from RouterComponentProps.
 Please check the code block.

 ```
 // Login.tsx